-And the English Foxhound we know today has changed little in appearance or attitude.
+The English Foxhound we know today has changed little in appearance or attitude.

-Fun Facts About the English Foxhound
+Fun Facts About English Foxhounds

 It’s easy to confuse the English Foxhound with his canine cousin the American Foxhound.

-Whereas these two dogs are very similar in appearance, the English Foxhound has a heavier build.
+Whilst these two dogs are very similar in appearance, the English Foxhound has a heavier build.

 An English Foxhound named Auditor was the first of the breed to be registered with the American Kennel Club (AKC) in 1909.